ucan-wg/awake/README.md

 | `iv`   |                                               | Initialization vector for the encrypted payload                | Yes      |
 | `msg`  |                                               | Fulfilled challenge payload encrypted with latest ECDH AES-key | Yes      |

-This message MAY be broadcast at any time duing an AWAKE session, including to cancel the AWAKE bootstrap attempt.
+This message MAY be broadcast at any time duing an AWAKE session, including to cancel the AWAKE handshake attempt.
 This payload SHOULD NOT contain any other keys.

 ### 3.7.1 Encrypted Field Keys